efeslab/ada-portathon/MachSuite/README.md

 We are working on fixing it.
 However, this should not change the computation or behavior of the benchmarks at all.i

-# For RISC-V
+# Setting up for RISC-V
 Ensure that environment variable "riscvgcc" points to your riscv compiler, and that environment variable "runqemu" points to your QEMU usermode binary with the appropriate arugments.
 Then, run the command:
 	source setup_riscv_env.sh

-# For native environement
+# Setting up for native environement
 Run the command:
 	source setup_native_env.sh

-Compile for riscv by command:
+# Compilation and running the suite
+To compile the benchmarks, run:

 	make

-and run on QEMU with:
+To run your binaries:

 	make run